invenia/blog/_posts/JuliaLangFeatures.md

     #Declare public:
     ()->(get_age, inc_age, speak, name)
 end
 ```

-This can do various things we would expect from classic "OO" encapsulation.
+This implements various things we would expect from "classic OO" encapsulation.
 We can construct an object and call public methods:

 ```julia